fastah/azuremarketplacesaas/README.md

 ## Authorizing with Marketplace API endpoints

 Use the same Azure AD app registration that you have allow-listed in the Partner Center in your SaaS offer's technical configuration.
-You will need to provide the coresponding `client_id`, `client_secret`, and `tenant_id` via the supplied `env.sh` environment file.
+You will need to provide the coresponding `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET`, and `AZURE_TENANT_ID` via the supplied [env.sh](env.sh) environment file.

 ## Using the Fulfillment package